-September 30th has officially been declared Orange Shirt Day.
-On this day we call all Canadians to focus and listen with open hearts to the stories of residential school survivors and their families, and to remember those that didn’t make it home.
-Wearing an orange shirt at public events beyond Orange Shirt Day has also become symbolic of feeding the fire of truth.
+September 30th has officially been declared the National Day for Truth and Reconciliation.
+On this day we call on all Canadians to focus and listen with open hearts to the stories of residential school survivors and their families, and to remember those that didn’t make it home.
+Wearing an orange shirt at public events beyond Orange Shirt Day has become symbolic of feeding the fire of truth.

 Orange Shirt Day and the slogan “Every Child Matters” are legacies of the St. Joseph Mission (SJM) Residential School (1891-1981) Commemoration Project and Reunion events that took place in Williams Lake, BC, Canada, in May 2013.
 It brought together former students and their families from the Secwepemc, Tsilhqot’in, Southern Dakelh and St’at’imc Nations along with the Cariboo Regional District, the Mayors and municipalities, School Districts and civic organizations in the Cariboo Region.

 As spokesperson for the reunion group leading up to the events, former student Phyllis (Jack) Webstad told her story of her first day at residential school as a six-year-old girl when her shiny new orange shirt, bought by her grandmother, was stripped from her, along with her dignity, on her first day of school and never returned.
 The group came to the realization that all survivors had similar stories, and many with far more horrendous experiences.
 The orange shirt became a symbol for taking back the power that was stolen from this young girl and all children who were prisoners of the system.

 The events in May 2013 were designed to commemorate the residential school experience, to witness and honour the healing journey of the survivors and their families, and to commit to the ongoing process of reconciliation.
 Chief Justice Murray Sinclair challenged all of the participants to keep the reconciliation process alive, and this orange flame of truth and reconciliation continues to spread across the country.